 Step 1: Call 1-866-710-QUIT (7848) for quit support.

-Step 2: A Cessation Counsellor will collect a brief smoking history and help you develop a personalized plan.
-Once enrolled, you will receive a series of arranged call backs from a Cessation Counsellor to support your quit.
+Step 2: A Quit Counsellor will collect a brief smoking history and help you develop a personalized plan.
+Once enrolled, you will receive a series of arranged call backs from a Quit Counsellor to support your quit.

 2. Register Online